jacksonloper/datasciencequestions/question_banks/misc.md

 for a particular value of $\lambda$.
 For parts (a) through (e), indicate which of i. through v. is correct.

-1. As we increase $\lambda$ from 0, the training error will:
+a.
+As we increase $\lambda$ from 0, the training error will:

-    1. Increase initially, and then eventually start decreasing in an inverted U shape.
+    i.
+Increase initially, and then eventually start decreasing in an inverted U shape.

-    2. Decrease initially, and then eventually start increasing in a U shape.
+    ii.
+Decrease initially, and then eventually start increasing in a U shape.

-    3. Steadily increase.
+    iii.
+Steadily increase.

-    4. Steadily decrease.
+    iv.
+Steadily decrease.

-    5. Remain constant.
+    v.
+Remain constant.

-2. Repeat (a) for test error.
+b.
+Repeat (a) for test error.

-3. Repeat (a) for variance.
+c.
+Repeat (a) for variance.

-4. Repeat (a) for (squared) bias.
+d.
+Repeat (a) for (squared) bias.

-5. Repeat (a) for the irreducible error.
+e.
+Repeat (a) for the irreducible error.

 :::{note} Solutions
 :class: dropdown